 Nuru lives with his father and his grandmother.
-He is responsible for carrying water, gathering firewood and teaching others.
 His father is sometimes employed as a farmer and his grandmother maintains the home.
+Nuru works at home carrying water, gathering firewood and teaching others.

 As part of Compassion's ministry, Nuru participates in church activities, Bible class and youth group.
 He is also in middle school where his performance is average.
 Soccer, walking and bicycling are his favorite activities.